programad/ceros-ski/README.md

   The game now has a angry rhino chasing the player down the mountain.
 It can run to the left, to the right and downwards.
 If it catches the player, you are done.

 * The rhino appears after a specific amount of time and at a specific distance from the player;
-* The rhino runs faster then the player when both are going downwards but the player goes faster if slides on diagonal, adding some challenge to the game;
+* The rhino runs faster then the player when both are going downwards but the player goes faster if slides on diagonal, adding some challenge to the game forcing the player to move on diagonals to outrun the rhino;
 * The rhino sprites were scaled up to 128px height to bring consistency with the skier being eaten size and to look more scary;
 * The rhino received a new animation to run to the right.
 It was possible to flip the sprite by code but having a dedicated sprite is more performant;
+* I used the last two frames from the rhino sprites to create a "celebrate" animation.

 **Documentation:**